1. Home

 Is over 50s motorcycle insurance cheaper?

-But the fact is that motorbiking is far riskier than driving a car, and it's not just a perceived risk.
-Government figures show that motorcyclists make up only 1% of total road traffic, but account for around 19% of all Great Britain's road user deaths.
+It’s also worth noting that motorcycling is riskier than driving.
+Government figures show motorcyclists make up around 1% of road traffic, but account for around 19% of road user deaths in Great Britain.

 Specialist over-50s motorbike insurance